martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 5.1.0\
+The present version is 5.2.0\
-New features:
+New features:,
-- Add feature for older systems not easily supporting cmake to configure via GNU autotools.
-- Add performance profiling tool boilerplate code enabling a detailed analysis without hindering performance.
+- Add JSON output for easier manipulation of results.
+- New simple python interface to embed nested_fit on source code.

 Previous versions are:
+ - 5.1 Add feature for older systems not easily supporting cmake to configure via GNU autotools. \
+ Add performance profiling tool boilerplate code enabling a detailed analysis without hindering performance.
  - 5.0 New modified Jeffreys likelihood for data \
  Update README.md \
  Add CI support via github actions.
 Only available for linux and macOS. \